 From growing the economy by helping small businesses stay connected to customers, to allowing families to stay in touch, the phone system has made universal communication possible.
 The phone system is a vital public utility that has and should continue to serve us all.
 The phone system has been incredibly successful – connecting to nearly every American, allowing callers to connect to anyone on any network across the country, and providing access to critical communications services even during power outages.
 The laws and regulations governing the network have helped guarantee that the network works for everyone.
 As technology changes, it is important that our communications system remains a successful, universal service for consumers.

 The largest telephone companies in the United States are currently upgrading the technology that delivers phone service.
 Existing copper lines are being replaced with fiber or wireless networks that use Internet Protocol technology.
-These processes are called the “technology transitions” (and was formerly referred to as the “IP Transition”).
+These upgrades to the national network are called the “technology transitions” by the FCC.

 The new technologies have the potential to provide better, faster, and cheaper phone service.
 As technology develops, this is an exciting and inevitable advancement in telecommunications.
 However, in order to ensure that people continue to enjoy the benefits the telephone network has afforded, the process must be implemented properly.
 There needs to be effective trials that don’t leave communities vulnerable, like the trials in New York and New Jersey conducted.
 Policies that establish consumer protections, further competition, and encourage provider accountability must be part of the conversation about changes in the telephone network.

 The FCC adopted a bipartisan set of fundamental values to guide the transition in 2014, which was based directly on Public Knowledge’s Five Fundamental Values paper, published the previous year.
 The four basic principles the Commission selected to guide the transition are universal access, competition, consumer protection, and public safety.